-MOUNTAINS The most important ranges are the Sierra de los Órganos to the , the Sierra del Escambray in the centre and the Sierra Maestra to the southeast.
-The latter is Cuba's principal range and includes Pico Turquino (1,974 m/ 6,475 ft), the highest peak in the country.
+MOUNTAINS The most important ranges are the Sierra de los Órganos to the West, the Sierra del Escambray in the centre and the Sierra Maestra to the southeast.
+The latter is Cuba's principal range and includes Pico Turquino (1,974 m/6,475 ft), the highest peak in the country.
 The slopes are covered with forests of deciduous trees, pines and tropical plants, and by coffee and cocoa plantations.

 Carpintero (carpenter) is the Cuban name for the woodpecker, which nests in tree trunks.
-The tocororo (Cuban trogon) is the national bird.
-The colours of the flag of Cuba were inspired by its featbers.

 The cartacuba (Todus multicolor) is an endemic species only a few centimetres long.
-It bas bigbly coloure d plumage.
+It has highly coloured plumage.